-In the latest release, several advancements were added to speed up the generation of meshes in Workbench.
+In the latest release, several advancements were added to speed up the generation of parallel meshes in Ansys Workbench.
 For those users that build large models, one new feature will be especially helpful in saving time.

 For the first time, Ansys is able to use multiple CPUs to generate a mesh WITHOUT ANY ADDITIONAL LICENSES.
 Ansys will attempt to divvy the geometry up between the cores so that more of the computer resources is used during this part of the analysis process.
 The speed-up is especially dramatic for models with lots of bodies connected together with contact regions.

 Since the mesh on individual bodies do affect each other, this allows Ansys to break the model into many pieces thus utilizing all cores.
 If the model is made up of a single multi-body part, the entire part will need to be sent to one CPU so the speed increases may not be fully realized.
 The image below shows a sampling of the speed increases that were witnessed by Ansys using several customer models.